Solid Power (SLDP)

 John Van Scoter, Chief Executive Officer, President and Class I Director

-Linda Heller, Chief Financial Officer and Treasurer
+Linda Heller, Chief Financial Officer, Treasurer, and Secretary

 Josh Buettner-Garrett, Chief Technology Officer